uom-hands-on-workshop/workshops/topics/workshop1.md

 - **Advanced Use of Other Specific AI Tools**: In-depth training on specific AI tools beyond introductory tips and tricks will be provided in other sessions.

 This very first workshop is designed to lay the foundational knowledge, preparing participants for more advanced topics covered in subsequent workshops.

-## Takeaways

-- Participants will gain a foundational understanding of generative AI and its applications in teaching and learning.
-- Practical skills in using AI tools (Spark, ChatGPT, others) to enhance educational practices.
-- Awareness of ethical considerations and best practices for implementing AI in educational settings.
-- Access to resources and examples that can be applied to their own teaching contexts.
-- An ongoing opportunity to provide feedback and contribute to the evolution of the workshops.